danmann4/Misc/README.md

 # Welcome to my humble GIT abode.
 Lets give you a walk through...

 ## Data Analysis Folder
-This folder just contains some scripts for various dataset processing i've done.
+This folder just contains some examples of how we can go about data cleaning, visualization, hypothesis testing, modeling incertainty, etc.

    ### Bayesian Linear Regression
    Bayesian Linear Regression.ipynb is an example of how we can use python to conduct Bayesian linear regressions.
    This is primarity to showcase more advanced statistical approaches to capturing uncertainty in your typical multiple regressions.
    In this case its used to predict the uncertainty around estimated housing prices.
    The data set used (Housingprices.csv) is the same as that for the gradient descent example.